 If you’re just beginning to learn about regression analysis, a simple linear is the first type of regression you’ll come across in a stats class.

 Linear regression is the most widely used statistical technique; it is a way to model a relationship between two sets of variables.
 The result is a linear regression equation that can be used to make predictions about the data.
-The equation produced is in the form y=ax+b, which is the slope formula, where: b is the y-intercept and a is the slope of the line.

 Most software packages and calculators can calculate linear regression.
 For example: